 Mr. Wenkoff has served as Executive Vice President and Chief Information Officer since July 2017.
-He previously served as the Chief Information Officer (May 2012 to June 2017) and Chief Digital Officer (June 2016 to June 2017) of Franchise World Headquarters, LLC ("Subway"), a restaurant chain, where he was responsible for global technology and digital strategy, execution and operations for the Subway brand and all of its restaurants.
-He owned a Subway franchise from July 2015 until October 2017.
-He also previously served as Chairman of the Board and Co-President of Retail Gift Card Association (February 2008 to May 2012); Deputy Chief Information Officer for Independent Purchase Cooperative, Inc. (May 2005 to May 2012) and President of its subsidiary, Value Pay Services LLC (May 2005 to February 2011); founder and President of Stored Value Management, Inc. (January 2004 to May 2005); and Vice President, Operations and Finance, and General Counsel of Ontain Corporation (January 2000 to December 2004).
+Prior thereto, he served as the Chief Information Officer (May 2012 - June 2017) and Chief Digital Officer (June 2016 - June 2017) of Franchise World Headquarters, LLC ("Subway"), the largest string of sandwich shops in the world, where he was responsible for global technology and digital strategy, execution and operations for the Subway brand and all of its restaurants.
+He also owned a Subway franchise in Southport, Connecticut from July 2015 until October 2017.
+Prior to joining Subway, he served as the Chairman of the Board and Co-President of Retail Gift Card Association, a member organization of diverse, closed loop gift card retailers committed to promoting and protecting the use of gift cards, from February 2008 to May 2012.
+He also served as the Deputy Chief Information Officer for Independent Purchase Cooperative, Inc., an independent Subway franchisee-owned and operated purchasing and services cooperative, from May 2005 to May 2012, and as President of its subsidiary,

+Value Pay Services LLC, from May 2005 to February 2011.
+He was the founder and President of Stored Value Management, Inc., an independently owned program and consulting company, from January 2004 to May 2005 and the Vice President, Operations and Finance, as well as General Counsel of Ontain Corporation, a technology company focused on providing turn-key retail merchant solutions, from January 2000 to December 2004.
 Mr. Wenkoff began his career in 1993 as an articled student, and then attorney with Douglas Symes & Brissenden and served in various legal positions, including General Counsel, with Pivotal Corporation from 1997 to 2000.

 Ms. Elliott has served as Senior Vice President and Chief Accounting Officer since December 2015.
 She joined Dollar General as Senior Vice President and Controller in August 2005.
 Prior to joining Dollar General, she served as Vice President and Controller of Big Lots, Inc. from May 2001 to August 2005, where she was responsible for accounting operations, financial reporting and internal audit.
-Prior to serving at Big Lots, she served as Vice President and Controller for Jitney-Jungle Stores of America, Inc. from April 1998 to March 2001, where she was responsible for the accounting operations and the internal and external financial reporting functions.
+Prior to serving at Big Lots, she served as Vice President and Controller for Jitney-Jungle Stores of America, Inc. from April 1998 to March 2001.
+At Jitney-Jungle, Ms. Elliott was responsible for the accounting operations and the internal and external financial reporting functions.
 Prior to serving at Jitney-Jungle, she practiced public accounting for 12 years, 6 of which were with Ernst & Young LLP.